geetikavadali/Todo-app/README.md

 - Empty todos can't be created now.
 - Scrollbar for better readability and accessibility.
-- Input boxes clear after addind a todo.
+- Input boxes clear after adding a todo.

 I'll be adding more features and fixing the bugs every week.